-A Placing Agreement dated [●] 2026 between (i) the Company, (ii) the Directors, (iii) Strand Hanson, and (iv) Tennyson Securities, pursuant to which Strand Hanson, as the Company's nominated adviser, and Tennyson Securities as the Company's Broker, have been granted certain powers and authorities in connection with the Placing and the application for Admission.
+On or around the date of this document (i) the Company, (ii) the Directors, (iii) Strand Hanson, and (iv) Tennyson Securities, entered into a placing agreement pursuant to which Strand Hanson, as the Company's nominated adviser, and Tennyson Securities as the Company's Broker, have been granted certain powers and authorities in connection with the Placing and the application for Admission.
 Under the terms of the Placing Agreement, the Company and the Directors have given certain customary representation and warranties to the Strand Hanson and the Broker, the Company has given certain customary indemnities to the Strand Hanson and the Broker in connection with Admission, the Acquisition and other matters relating to the Group and its affairs.
 The liability of each Director is capped.
 Strand Hanson and/or the Broker may terminate the Placing Agreement in certain specified circumstances prior to Admission, principally if any of the warranties has ceased to be true and accurate or shall have become misleading in any respect or in the event of circumstances existing which make it impracticable or inadvisable to proceed with Admission.
 A corporate finance fee is payable to Strand Hanson upon Admission.
 A commission is payable to the Broker on the gross proceeds of the Placing.